soniaisiganporia/awesome-cassandra/README.md

 - [Instaclustr - Kubernetes Operator for Cassandra](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
 - [Sky UK - Cassandra Kubernetes Operator](https://github.com/sky-uk/cassandra-operator) - Kubernetes operator that manages Cassandra clusters inside Kubernetes.
 Well designed and organized.
 - [CassKop - Cassandra operator for Kubernetes](https://github.com/Orange-OpenSource/cassandra-k8s-operator) - This Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C and JVM parameters, upgrading JVM and C versions.
 Written in Go.
+- [Strapdata - Elassandra Operator for Kubernetes](https://github.com/strapdata/elassandra-operator) - The Elassandra Kubernetes Operator automates the deployment and management of Elassandra clusters deployed in multiple Kubernetes clusters.

 ### Integrating with Cassandra